 - Haverford College, 文学学士

-- Member, Banking Law Section, Executive Council of the Federal Bar Association
+- Executive Committee of the Banking Law Committee, Federal Bar Association